lukesrw/sql-converter/README.md

 Using the converter you can quickly swap between writing application JS/PHP code and database SQL queries.

-Do you want to try the JS with different values?
-Is it slow debugging in PHP?
-Paste it into the language box and use SQL directly.
+Want to try your query with different values?
+Slow debugging in-application?
+Paste the code and use SQL directly.

 Once you're happy that the updated SQL works, copy the JS/PHP back into your application and get back to work!